GemeenteUtrecht/zaakafhandelcomponent/backend/doc/developers/kownsl.rst

 A review request gets updated
 -----------------------------

 A review request can also be updated from within the KOWNSL application itself.
-Django pre- and post-save signals in KOWNSL should kick off the relevant notification processes that then instruct the ZAC to do as is explained under **Updating a review request from the ZAC**.
+Notifications from the OBJECTS API should kick off the relevant notification processes that then instruct the ZAC to do as is explained under **Updating a review request from the ZAC**.